sammyd/iOS8-day-by-day-book/manuscript/05-tableview-cell-height.md

 pre-calculating the values, or calculating them on the fly, neither of which was easy.
 Surely there must be a better way?

-Well, in iOS8 it is finally possible to have table view cells which can autosize themselves.
+Well, in iOS 8 it is finally possible to have table view cells which can autosize themselves.
 In this project we'll take a look at how easy it is to implement, with a demo associated with dynamic type and with custom cells.